sarthyparty/nginx-gateway-fabric/docs/architecture/configuration-flow.md

 # Configuration Flow

-This diagram shows how Gateway API resources become NGINX configurations.
+This diagram shows how Gateway API resources map to NGINX configurations.

 ## Simple Overview